LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

+In addition, we observed that UniXcoder/Cosine achieved a higher average \textit{FDR} than CodeLlama-7b/Cosine (mean~=~$0.80$, median~=~$0.81$) and CodeLlama-7b/Euclidean (mean~=~$0.76$, median~=~$0.76$).
+This suggests that language models with fewer parameters ($125 Million$ for UniXcoder) can outperform much larger language models ($7 Billion$ for CodeLlama-7b) for our minimization problem.
+This can be attributed to the fact that CodeLlama-7b, like most large language models, is a decoder-only model that was pre-trained for code generation tasks, while UniXcoder employs code understanding tasks that are more effective in analyzing and comprehending the contextual semantic information from the source code~\cite{fan2023large}.

-Figure~\ref{fig:convergence_plot} depicts the average \textit{FDR} for all projects across generations, for all configurations of \ourapproach.
-Compared to other configurations, \ourapproach~using UniXcoder/Cosine converges faster to a higher \textit{FDR} ($0.84$ across projects), suggesting that it offers better guidance for the GA search, making it more effective at removing redundant test cases and thus leading to a better fault detection rate.
-This is due to the ability of (1) UniXcoder in leveraging AST information and comments during pre-training to enhance code representation, and (2) Cosine similarity in capturing differences between test method embeddings generated by UniXcoder.
-Note that the GA terminates when the fitness value improves by less than $0.0025$, thus resulting in different numbers of generations for each configuration across project versions.
-The overall average number of generations of all configurations across versions is $48.67$, with UniXcoder/Cosine having a higher average ($63.14$ generations).
+Recall that the GA terminates when the fitness value improves by less than $0.0025$, thus resulting in different numbers of generations for each configuration across project versions.
+The overall average number of generations of all configurations across versions is $47.73$, with UniXcoder/Cosine having a higher average ($63.10$ generations).
 However, if a fixed number of generations had been used, say $40$ generations, UniXcoder/Cosine would still yield the highest \textit{FDR} ($0.81$) among all configurations.
 This clearly makes UniXcoder/Cosine the best \ourapproach~alternative, in terms of \textit{FDR}.

-\textbf{\textit{Achieved Saving in Testing Time.}} Table~\ref{tab:FDR_Time_combined} shows that, for the $50\%$ minimization budget, {\ourapproach} achieved an average of \textit{TSR} ranging from $39.51\%$ to $42.32\%$, across configurations.
-The average \textit{TSR} achieved by UniXcoder/Cosine was $40.38\%$.
-This indicates that, reducing the number of test cases by $50\%$ results in a $40.38\%$ reduction in testing time.
+\textbf{\textit{Achieved Saving in Testing Time.}} Table~\ref{tab:TSR_results} shows that, for the $50\%$ minimization budget, {\ourapproach} achieved an average \textit{TSR} ranging from $41.15\%$ to $43.37\%$, across configurations.
+The average \textit{TSR} achieved by UniXcoder/Cosine was $41.72\%$.
+This indicates that, reducing the number of test cases by $50\%$ results in a $41.72\%$ reduction in testing time.